Strumble Head

 Strumble Head lighthouse on the Pembrokeshire Coast.

 Most of the walks I found for Strumble Head were extremely long rambles which circumnavigate the entire headland, but we had already done lots of longer walks and by this point of the week our legs were flagging a bit!
-I therefore had a scroll through the routes plotted on OS maps and found a shorter route which looked like someone had found it using Walks Around Britain.
+I therefore had a scroll through the routes plotted on OS maps and found a shorter route.

 A boat in the sea off Strumble Head in Pembrokeshire.